totalsky19/downloadURL/README.md

 1- Make "download" directory in your host.

-2- change line 35  downloadurl.php regarding to your hostname.
+2- change line 35th  "downloadurl.php" regarding to your hostname.

 3- upload "downloadurl.php" on your host.